tzebrowski/ObdMetrics/README.md

 ##  Framework

-The Framework consists of multiple different components that are intended to exchange the messages with the Adapter (Request-Response model) and propagate decoded metrics to the target application using a non-blocking manner (Pub-Sub model).
+The framework consists of multiple components that are intended to exchange the messages with the Adapter (Request-Response model) and propagate decoded metrics to the target application using a non-blocking manner (Pub-Sub model).
 All the internal details like managing multiple threads are hidden and the target application that includes FW must provide just a few interfaces that are required for establishing the connection with the Adapter and receiving the OBD metrics.

 API of FW is exposed through `Workflow` interface which centralize all the features in the single place, see: [Workflow](./src/main/java/org/obd/metrics/api/Workflow.java "Workflow.java").